 A small business owner rented a 20 foot Enterprise box truck to deliver supplies from Lansing to Grand Rapids.
 While descending a hill on I96, the driver noticed the brakes felt soft and failed to slow the vehicle approaching a construction zone.
 The truck slammed into a line of stopped traffic, injuring several people and causing significant property damage.

 An investigation later revealed that the truck’s brake system had been flagged for service two weeks earlier, but the maintenance request was never completed.
-The vehicle had been rented and returned five times since then without inspection.
-The franchise’s internal checklist showed that workers only verified fuel levels and mileage before re renting the vehicle.
+The vehicle had been rented and returned multiple times without inspection.
+The franchise checklist showed that workers only verified fuel levels and mileage before re renting the vehicle.

-💡 Clark Insight: In Enterprise crash cases, our attorneys often find evidence of incomplete or skipped safety inspections hidden within service logs and rental turnover reports.
-The Clark Law Office uses these records to show that systemic negligence, not driver error, caused the crash.
-By revealing these failures, we hold both Enterprise and its franchise operators accountable for endangering Michigan’s roads.
+💡 Clark Insight: In Enterprise crash cases, our attorneys often uncover incomplete inspection steps within service logs and rental turnover reports.
+The Clark Law Office uses these records to show that systemic negligence, not only driver error, caused the crash and to hold both Enterprise and franchise operators accountable.

 What to Do After an Enterprise Truck Accident